eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

 <br>
 </div>

-Paper currently being prepared for submission.
+The paper containing this work is currently being prepared for submission.